FACEPrep-ProGrad/lab-jdbc-insert-team/README.md

 Create a dao-class called as `TeamDAO` to insert user into the database, `public void createTeam(Team team)` - Method used to insert new team into the database

+## Progression 5:

+Create a class called as `Main` with main method.
+Create appropriate objects and call the methods.

 ![1 2](https://user-images.githubusercontent.com/61002120/76416050-5807d380-63c0-11ea-8d52-9e8750e800f9.png)